Post job

 A maintenance engineer is responsible for the maintenance of industrial machinery and inspects equipment defects for immediate troubleshooting or replacement as needed.
 Maintenance engineers install and upgrade system components to improve system optimization and perform diagnostic systems to locate any adjustments.
 They also conduct routine checks, assist clients with technical faults, and ensure that the equipment works safely for certain operations.
 A maintenance engineer must have excellent knowledge of the mechanical industry to address technical malfunctions immediately.

 These skill sets are where the common ground ends though.
-A facility maintenance technician responsibility is more likely to require skills like "minor maintenance," "safety procedures," "facility equipment," and "ventilation."
-Whereas a maintenance engineer requires skills like "guest rooms," "kitchen equipment," "patients," and "safety standards."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a facility maintenance technician are more likely to require skills like "minor maintenance," "safety procedures," "facility equipment," and "ventilation."
+On the other hand, a job as a maintenance engineer requires skills like "guest rooms," "kitchen equipment," "patients," and "safety standards."
+As you can see, what employees do in each career varies considerably.

 Maintenance engineers tend to reach similar levels of education than facility maintenance technicians.
 In fact, maintenance engineers are 3.8% more likely to graduate with a Master's Degree and 0.2% more likely to have a Doctoral Degree.